parion/theoretical-cs-studymaterials/README.md

 # CSE 355 Final Study Materials
-Materials that might help studying for the CSE 355 Final Exam
+Materials and sources that might help with studying for the ASU CSE 355 Summer 2017 Final Exam.
+This page will continually be updated with new content.

 ## Introduction
 Materials in this repo are included for the sole purpose to study with in preparation for the ASU CSE 355 Final Exam for the Summer 2017 semester.
 I have no idea if these will be useful or helpful.
-I just want to do good, man.
+I just want to do good on the final, man.

 There are six chapters from the book Introduction to the Theory of Computation (3<sup>rd</sup> Edition) that were covered in lecture and will be covered in the final exam.
 Each chapter is broken down into three sections: